 With appropriate notice to all parties, the Hearing Panel may call its own witnesses, who may be cross-examined by the faculty member and the academic Department Chair or their representatives.

-The Hearing Panel shall not be bound by the rules of evidence
+The Hearing Panel shall not be bound by the rules of evidence.

-Following the hearing, the Hearing Panel shall file written findings of fact and a recommendation for disposition with the appropriate College Personnel committee, with copies to the appropriate Dean, academic Department Chair, the faculty member, and the Union.
+Following the hearing, the Hearing Panel shall file written findings of fact and a recommendation for disposition with the appropriate College Personnel Committee, with copies to the appropriate Dean, academic Department Chair, the faculty member, and the Union.

-The appropriate College Personnel Committee shall review the findings and recommendation for disposition and, after inserting any comments, shall file the DPC’s findings and recommendation for disposition with appropriate Dean, with copies to the academic Department Chair, the faculty member, and the Union.
+The appropriate College Personnel Committee shall review the findings and recommendation for disposition and, after inserting any comments, shall file the DPC’s findings and recommendation for disposition with the appropriate Dean, with copies to the academic Department Chair, the faculty member, and the Union.

 Decision by Appropriate Dean.
-Upon consideration of the Hearing Panel’s findings and recommendation, the appropriate Dean shall determine whether to: 1) reject the charges; 2) suspend or dismiss the faculty member; or 3) take other action, and shall, within fourteen days of receipt of the CPC’s recommendation, notify the academic Department Chair, the faculty member, and Union in writing.
+Upon consideration of the Hearing Panel’s findings and recommendation, the appropriate Dean shall determine whether to: 1) reject the charges; 2) suspend or dismiss the faculty member; or 3) take other action, and shall, within fourteen days of receipt of the CPC’s transmission, notify the academic Department Chair, the Department Personnel Committee, the faculty member, and the Union in writing.

-If the DPC has not recommended suspension or dismissal and the Dean decides to proceed, the Dean must provide compelling reason for doing so.
+If the DPC has not recommended suspension or dismissal, and the Dean decides to proceed to suspend or dismiss, the Dean must provide compelling reason for doing so.

 Appeal to Provost.
 The faculty member may file a written appeal to the Provost of an adverse decision by the appropriate Dean.
 The appeal shall be filed no later than fourteen (14) calendar days from receipt of the Dean’s decision.
-The Provost shall render a decision in writing within fourteen (14) calendar days of receipt of the faculty member’s appeal to the Dean’s decision The Provost’s decision shall be final.
+The Provost shall render a decision in writing within fourteen (14) calendar days of receipt of the faculty member’s appeal to the Dean’s decision.
+The Provost’s decision shall be final.

 Article 22.
 Retrenchment